singh-man/books/crackingTheCoding/17_hard.md

 Whenever we return the same difference, then  we know we have found an equal subarray.
 To find the biggest subarray, we just have to find the two indices farthest apart with the same value.

-To do so, we use a hash table to store the first time we see a particular difference.Then, each time we see the same difference, we see if this subarray (from first occurrence of this index to current index) is bigger than the current max.
+To do so, we use a hash table to store the first time we see a particular difference.
+Then, each time we see the same difference, we see if this subarray (from first occurrence of this index to current index) is bigger than the current max.
 If so, we update the max.
 ```java
 1 	char[]  findLongestSubarray(char[] array)  {
 2 		/* Compute deltas between  count  of  numbers  and  count  of  letters.*/